 A crazy screwball masterpiece where for once all three of those words are stunningly apt, Howard Hawks' TWENTIETH CENTURY is a must-see regardless of its flaws and PS - it's called that cause it's on the train, the 20th Century Limited, that runs from New York to Chicago; it's not one of those historical odes to a simpler more morally repressive time that make you sleepy with all the trotted-out bonnets and high collars and quaint old aunt spinsters.
 This has John Barrymore as more or less himself, born under the sign of Sagittarius ("That's the Archer!!") harassing Carole Lombard, all night long, and her realizing they're both trapped within the confines of a frame that's both coffin and train car, screen-shaped hall of mirrors and self-aware image trying to escape its frame and finally, in a supreme moment of triumph, ending up right back at the beginning.
-As the impresario of his own theater and turgid historical productions, Jaffe at least pursues the illusion they can escape it any time, Hawks looks upon this as Hickey pipe dream and just makes maximum use of the space that's there before it constricts to a single dying light.
+As the impresario of his own theater and turgid historical productions, Jaffe at least pursues the illusion they can escape the screen at any time, while Hawks looks upon such thoughts as a Hickey pipe dream and just makes maximum use of the space that's there before it constricts to a single dying light.
 The Dutch act, it's called, even suicide being just another dramatic posture.
-Theater is the only escape from death, but in TWENTIETH CENTURY, death is the only escape from theater, one step ahead of the sheriff.
+Theater is the only escape from death, but in TWENTIETH CENTURY, death is the only escape from theater, and always just one step ahead of the sheriff.

 I mention the frilly old clothes because TWENTIETH CENTURY is one of the more self-reflexively psychedelic and modern of all the old pre-code comedies, and the ponderous trappings of costume dramas, the sort of thing that gets the highbrow ladies out of their mansions, are clearly Jaffe's stock and trade (the first play he casts his starlet in has a character named 'Uncle Remus'); but the film is not at all stuffy Southern Gothic.
 It's awake and alert in the way it explores the nature of persona, of mask-wearing, of "Who am I this Time?"-style thespian identity melt-down, and how through this melt-down and this alone one can begin to 'wake up' out of one's life the way one wakes from a dream or is knocked from perfect communion with a film by the need to go to the bathroom.